ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 1. If it is not already open, launch **Microsoft Visual Studio Express 2012 for Web** (or later) as Administrator.

 1. In the **File** menu, choose **Open Project** and browse to **Ex2-DeployingWithPowerShell\Begin** in the **Source** folder of the lab.
 Select **MyTodo.sln** and click Open.

+	> **Note:** Alternatively, you may continue with the solution that you completed during Exercise 1.

 1. Configure the storage account connection strings.
 To do this, expand the **Roles** node in the **MyTodo** project and double-click the **MyTodo.WebUX** role.
 In the role properties window, select the **Settings** tab, select the _DataConnectionString_ setting, ensure that the **Type** is set to Connection String, and then click the button labeled with an ellipsis.